I've written about anxiety in menopause before, but during the last year, not surprisingly the number of women suffering with it has shot up.

 - Cortisol – increased stress levels stimulate constant cortisol release, and too much (or too little) cortisol can interfere with your brain neurotransmitters and increase anxiety.

-Tip; Schedule in daily stress mgt practices, such as meditation, mindfulness, deep breathing, yoga, reading, massage, whatever floats your boat.
+Tip; Schedule in daily stress management practices, such as meditation, mindfulness, exercise, nature, hobbies, deep breathing, yoga, reading, massage, whatever helps to relax you.
+Adrenal adaptogenic supplements can also help.

-- Sex hormone changes – oestrogen, progesterone and testosterone have a big role to play in how your brain works, and therefore how you feel.
-Fluctuations after 40 can increase anxiety, depression and general brain function.
+- Sex hormones – fluctuations during peri-menopause can hugely impact how you feel.
+Oestrogen, progesterone and testosterone have a big role to play in how your brain works, and therefore how you feel.
+Changes after 40 can increase anxiety, depression and general brain function.

 - Insulin – a high sugar/refined carb/processed diet can push up insulin, which can cause inflammation in the brain, altering neurotransmitters and mood